agwosdz/Secret-Project/backend/LED_TESTING_README.md

 # LED Hardware Testing Guide

-This guide provides comprehensive tools and instructions for testing NeoPixel LED strips on Raspberry Pi.
+This guide provides comprehensive tools and instructions for testing WS281x LED strips on Raspberry Pi using the rpi_ws281x library.

 ## Quick Start